 After a white hat has received their certification, there are a variety of jobs and career paths they can pursue, including:

-- Government positions in data security, network administration and security, engineering, vulnerability assessing and more.
+- Government positions in data security, network administration and security, engineering, vulnerability assessment and more.

 5 Well-Known White Hat Hackers